How to Make Sweet Plantain Dessert Balls or Banana Fritters

-- 1 tbsp or more fine wheat semolina, to adjust the thickness of the batter
+- 1 tablespoon or more fine wheat semolina, to adjust the thickness of the batter

 - Wash rice.
 Soak in fresh water for 3 hours.
-Strain, keep aside.
+Strain and set aside.

-- Remove the skin of the ripe plantain.
-Roughly chop the flesh.
+- Remove the skin of the ripe plantain and roughly chop.

-- Take a mixer grinder.
-Add soaked rice, grated coconut, chopped plantain, crushed cardamom, powdered jaggery, and salt.
-Grind to get a near-smooth batter.
-No need to add water while grinding.
-Collect the batter in a bowl.
+- In a blender, add soaked rice, grated coconut, chopped plantain, crushed cardamom, powdered jaggery, and salt.
+Blend to get a near-smooth batter.
+No need to add water.
+Place the batter in a bowl.

 - If the batter is loose, add some fine semolina to adjust the thickness.
 For making the fritters, the batter should be moderately thick like idli batter.
-Leave the batter to rest for 10-15 minutes.
-Mix well. check for taste.
-If you want more sweet or salt, add accordingly.
+Let the batter rest for 10-15 minutes.
+Mix well and check for taste.
+If you want more sweetness or saltiness, adjust accordingly.

 - Heat oil for deep frying.
-Drop blueberry size batter into the medium hot oil.
-Drop many of them in a batch.
-See that they are not overcrowded.
-Turn them occasionally to make sure the uniform cooking on all sides.
+Drop a blueberry-sized amounts of batter into the hot oil.
+Do not overcrowd the pot.
+Turn occasionally to make cooking uniform on all sides.
 Lower the heat once they are crispy.

-- Fry them till dark golden brown.
-Collect them on an absorbent paper towel.
-Repeat the same process for the entire batter.
+- Fry until dark golden brown.
+Place them on an absorbent paper towel.
+Repeat for the rest of the batter.

-- Ripe plantain sweet balls or banana fritters are ready to eat.
-Gobble them any time!
-They are tempting snacks with an awesome taste and flavor.
+- The ripe plantain sweet balls or banana fritters are ready to eat!
+Eat them at any time of the day.
 Enjoy!

 Some Important Tips

-2. No need to add water while grinding the batter.
+2. No need to add water while blending the batter.
 Adjust the batter consistency by adding fine semolina.

-3. You can store the batter in the refrigerator for later use up to 24 hours.
+3. You can store the batter in the refrigerator for up to 24 hours for later use.

-4. These fritters taste better when they cool completely.
+4. These fritters taste best when cooled completely.